IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 All credentials have an identified owner and backup.
 In general the backup is authorized to utilize the credential when the owner is not available.
 If owners will be unavailable for more than 1 week, they should notify the backup, and possibly designate an additional backup.

-Only those credentials that indicate ***designee*** under owner/backup may be shared with someone other than an IVI officer.
+Only those credentials that indicate **_designee_** under owner/backup may be shared with someone other than an IVI officer.
 These credentials are necessary for conducting various IVI business and do not require the degree of business controls as the others.

 ## Credential Details

-If possible, the username should be: IviFoundation.
+If possible, the username should be: _IviFoundation_

-The following are our preferences for credential from best to worst:
+The following are our preferences for credential type from more preferred to least:

-- Use Passkey stored in 1Password vault if possible (anyone with 1Password access can use it)
+- Use Passkey stored in 1Password vault if possible (this permits sharing between owner and designee)
-- If 2FA required, sign up 2 users if possible - both should document 2nd factor in 1Password (email, phone, etc)
+- If a personalized second factor is required, sign up 2 users if possible - both should document 2nd factor in 1Password (email, phone, etc.)
-- If cannot sign-up two user and no Passkey and 2FA required: prefer that the owner be TC Chair, President, or Treasurer; also consider VTM as appropriate as the owner.
-Second factor documented.
+- Failing the above, prefer that the single owner be TC Chair, President, or Treasurer; also consider VTM as appropriate as the owner.
+Document the second factor in 1Password.

 ## 1Password Vaults